awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 ## Configure MQTT settings<a name="configure-mqtt"></a>

-In the AWS IoT Greengrass environment, local devices, Lambda functions, connectors, and system components can communicate with each other and with AWS IoT Core\.
+In the AWS IoT Greengrass environment, local client devices, Lambda functions, connectors, and system components can communicate with each other and with AWS IoT Core\.
 All communication goes through the core, which manages the [subscriptions](gg-sec.md#gg-msg-workflow) that authorize MQTT communication between entities\.

 For information about MQTT settings you can configure for AWS IoT Greengrass, see the following sections:
 + [Message quality of service](#message-quality-of-service)